 No exhibitions in The Getty Center have been found.

-The Getty Center has 1 rating.
+The Getty Center has 2 ratings.

 The Getty Center in Los Angeles is widely regarded as one of the city's top cultural attractions.
 Visitors consistently praise its stunning hilltop location, offering panoramic views of Los Angeles.
 The museum's architecture, designed by Richard Meier, is often described as impressive and beautiful, with its modern white buildings and extensive gardens.